Master of Science in Management - Option II Non-Thesis

 This is an advanced course geared towards gaining theoretical and applied understanding of the entrepreneur and entrepreneurial lifestyle.
 In particular, this course addresses the implications of personality, attitudes, ethical challenges, environmental scanning and opportunity recognition mind-frame, biases and heuristics, decision-making processes, on the life of an entrepreneur.

-MGT 537 - Strategic Mgt of Elec Commerce
+MGT 537 - Strategic Management of Electronic Commerce

 MGT 550 - Corporate Governance & Sustainability

 The class presents an advanced examination of the issues related to corporate governance in an ethical society.
 General theories of governance provide a foundation for an examination of the role governance decisions play in promoting the long-run sustainability of the community in which the firm operates.
 Global comparative analysis will help identify best practices in internal and external governance mechanisms.

 This advanced level course is geared towards teaching students the fundamentals of project management based on the Project Management Body of Knowledge developed by the Project Management Institute.
 In particular, students will learn about scope, time, cost, quality, human resource, communication and procurement management and develop a comprehensive project plan accordingly.

 MGT 560 - Organizational Ethics